frontcamp/proj2gpt/readme.md

 This utility is a free alternative to Copilot.
 It can work not only with software projects but with any text-based projects: books, planning, management, research, analytics, etc.

-Proj2GPT collects the text context of a project and packs it into text containers for uploading into a ChatGPT project (creating projects requires a paid subscription).
+Proj2GPT collects the text context of a project and packs it into text containers for uploading into a ChatGPT project (creating projects requires a paid "Plus" ChatGPT subscription).

 This allows ChatGPT to work with the project, taking its context and architecture into account.